ARCCSS-extremes/climpact/README.md

 ##  How do I start Climpact once I've installed it on my computer?

-**In Windows:** open R and select "File->Change dir..." and select the climpact-master directory created when installing ClimPACT.
+**In Windows**, open R and select "File->Change dir..." and select the climpact-master directory created when installing ClimPACT. **In Linux/MacOS**, open a terminal and navigate to the climpact-master directory created in step 1, then open R (by typing *R* at the command line).

 Then run the following two commands:

-*library(shiny)*
-*runApp()*

-**In Linux/MacOS:** navigate to the climpact-master directory created in step 1, then open R (by typing *R* at the command line) in a terminal window and run the following two
-commands:

 *library(shiny)*
 *runApp()*